AhmedN11/Ekinox-Student-Intervention-Dashboard/data/README.md

 # Data Folder

+**Note:** Placing files in this directory is **optional**.
+You can upload your student data (CSV, XLSX, or XLS) directly through the dashboard.

-Place your `students.csv` file in this directory.
+If you prefer to pre-load your data, you can place your data file in this directory.

-## Required CSV Format
+## Required Data Format

-Your CSV file must include these columns:
+Your data file (CSV, XLSX, or XLS) must include these columns:

 ### Core Columns (Required)
 - StudentID